adityaswami9119/SOC2025/README.md

 # Final Project

-This repository contains a Google Colab notebook for the Abnormal Event Detection in Avenue dataset.
+This repository contains a Google Colab notebook for the Abnormal Event Detection in Avenue dataset and output video of model.

 ## 📓 Notebook
 Final_Soc_Project_.ipynb